-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-Credit risk arises from the Company's receivables from customers and investments in financial instruments.
+Credit risk is the risk of financial loss to The Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
+Credit risk arises from The parent company's receivables from customers and investments in financial instruments.